Income Tax - Tax Calculation

 FYI

-the tax is not payable when the amount of the tax is less than €61.
-This is the amount after tax cuts and discounts, but before any tax credits are applied.
+Tax is not payable when the amount is less than €61.
+This is the amount after tax cuts and discounts, but before the application of any tax credits.

 Exceptional contribution on high incomes